caiannello/PugVDP/README.md

 ### Importing new fonts

 `util/conv/` is the utility used to convert font images and palettes to C source for inclusion into the PugVDP sourcecode.
-Fonts can also be reprogrammed by the host CPU, as shown in the included assembly-language demo for Motorola MC6809-compatible CPU's, linked below.

 ### Semigraphics demos